Fahd-Har/CW2025/README.md

     20. Added a public helper method to call refresh brick method in other classes without calling the actual private method.
     21. Added a setter to pass mode to GameFlowManager.
     22. Call specific sounds from the Sound class for specified actions.
+    23. Added new public method `showLevelUpNotification()` for the GameController to read from instead of reading from notification class which may violate SRP.

 - **GameController.java**